Chemical Reverse Engineering & Deformulation

 - Identification of raw material providers & alternative ingredient recommendations

-- Q1, Q2 & Q3 testing & regulatory submissions specifically for pharmaceutical products
+- Q1, Q2 sameness, Q3 equivalence testing, & regulatory submissions specifically for pharmaceutical products with sameness requirements.

 What instruments are typically used during a deformulation analysis?